Now Reading

 Image Credit: Aftradvillagekitchen.co.uk

-Waakye is a popular Ghanaian dish made from rice and beans.
+Waakye is a popular local dish in Ghana made from rice and beans.
 The dish is cooked in a special way, with the rice and beans cooked together in the same pot.
 It is typically served with a spicy pepper sauce, fried plantains, fish or meat, and a boiled egg.
 Waakye is a filling and flavorful meal that is often eaten for breakfast or lunch.

 Jollof rice